skey-network/listener-iot-worker/README.md

 When config.json file is in another location, provide absolute path to it on left side of "`:`" (instead of `` `pwd`/config.json``, where pwd returns actual working directory, eg `/user/home/xyz/listener/config.json`)

-If there is no env specified oracle will stop execution.
+If there is no env specified Iot Worker will stop execution.

 ## Build and run